nswarm/apyxl/README.md

     - Nested types (e.g. other types inside DTOs)
     - Imports/includes
     - Events/event listener patterns should be parsed into fields with function types
-        - This makes it easier to handle explicitly in generators if desired
+        - This makes it easier to handle the concept in generators if desired
     - Comments (see [Attributes](apyxl/src/model/api/attributes))
     - Types including primitives, arrays, maps, optionals, functions
     - [User types](#user-types)